sagarchalise/geany-commander-modified/README.md

 * Keybinding to open window
 * traversing jumps to symbols
-* seacrh works on 2 or more characters only
+* search works on 2 or more characters only

 The code base is mostly  **Commander** plugin available on geany-plugins.